What to Do if You are Being Investigated for an Offence

 The English Language

-If you are asked to make a statement by any authority, take note that the recording language is usually English.
+If you are wondering what to do when you are being investigated and you are asked to make a statement by any authority, take note that the recording language is usually English.
 If you have difficulties with the English language, do tell the investigator or statement recorder as soon as possible.
 They are under a duty to ensure you are interviewed and your statement is taken in a language that you understand.

 Tell the Truth